-John Thomas’ date of birth was easy to find, after all I had his date of death and his age when he popped off this moral coil.
-He was born in 1692 and baptised at Gulval church, the church record gives his father’s name as John also.
-His mother’s name was Margery, she gets a mention in her husband’s will (AP/T/2717) when she inherits among others things his best bed.
+John Thomas’ date of birth was easy to find.
+After all I had his date of death and his age when he popped off this mortal coil.
+He was born in 1692 and baptised at Gulval church.
+The church record gives his father’s name as John also.
+His mother’s name was Margery.
+She gets a mention in her husband’s will (AP/T/2717) when she inherits among others things his best bed.

 However there are some problems.
 You see the Will of John Thomas does disprove part of the pirate legend.
 In the very first line John requests (quite unusually) that his body be buried in the town of his birth: Gulval.
-So no mention of ill-will with Marazion, just the simple request of a dying man.
-Oh.
+So no mention of ill-will with Marazion.
+Just the simple request of a dying man.

-And the ‘Eyebrows’, some distinctive pseudonym created to build a mysterious persona?
-Perhaps not, you may have already noticed that the skull and cross bone motif on the gravestone has a fine pair of raised eyebrows and they were most likely just a quirk of the man who craved it.
+And the ‘Eyebrows’.
+Some distinctive pseudonym created to build a mysterious persona?
+Perhaps not.
+You may have already noticed that the skull and cross bone motif on the gravestone has a fine pair of raised eyebrows.
+They were most likely just a quirk of the man who craved it.
 Nothing more.

 So what evidence is there that this legend of the cruel pirate is true?
-He did die a rich man when most of his family were recorded as just yeoman and he doesn’t give his trade in his Will.
+He did die a rich man when most of his family were recorded as just yeoman (simple farmers).
+And he doesn’t give his trade in his Will.
 A little strange perhaps.

-The inscription on his gravestone is odd also depending on how you interrupt it.
+The inscription on his gravestone is odd also, depending on how you interpret it.

 Study to imitate, you won’t excell